 Air Force Launches Titan Rocket

 CAPE CANAVERAL, Fla.
-(AP) _ The Air Force on Monday launched a critically needed defense warning satellite after three consecutive failures of the troubled Titan 4 rocket at Cape Canaveral.
+(AP) _ The Air Force on Monday launched a critically needed defense warning satellite after three consecutive failures of the troubled Titan rocket.

 ``It’s got to be the most beautiful sight I’ve seen in 16 years in this business,″ said Maj.
 Todd Ganger, deputy chief for missile warnings at the U.S. Air Force Space Command at Peterson Air Force Base, Colo.